OmegaLeWolf/docs/docs/fire-ems/information/trainingDocuments/EMS/miscellaneous.md

 # Extras

+## Allergic Reactions

+Work in progress

+### Minor Allergic Reactions

+### Anaphylaxis

+## Glycemia

+Glycemia is the concentration of sugar (or glucose, to which it gets it's name) in the blood.
+Glycemic alterations can occur for a multitude of reasons, some of them being dehydration, malnourishment or starvation, lack of insulin regulation (often diabetes induced), among many other reasons.

+There are multiple symptoms shared both by a lack of glucose in the bloodstream, as well as an excess.

+### Hypoglycemia

+### Hyperglycemia

 ## Triage Categories

 Triage is used to determine the level of injury severity on a group of 2 or more patients.
 It’s purpose is to ensure the most critically injured patient receives the highest level of treatment the soonest.